CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Abstract class

-The 'Calculator' class is an abstract class that serves as the foundation for implementing various mathematical operations.
+The `Calculator` class is an abstract class that serves as the foundation for implementing various mathematical operations.
 It contains abstract methods for performing calculations and an example of a deprecated method.

 #### Code Snippet